gabrielnhn/gabrielnhn.github.io/index.md

 Hello there, I'm a Computer Science student at [Universidade Federal do Paraná](http://bcc.ufpr.br/), and I'll be graduating soon!

+I'm interested in robotics, computer vision and machine learning.

 I'm part of the [Yapira UFPR](https://www.facebook.com/ufpr.yapira) Robotics Team.
-You may see the result of my work on the computer vision-based line follower robot here: {Link}

-## Research Interest

-Robotics, Computer Vision and Machine Learning.
+Watch our computer vision-based line follower robot complete its first track at RCX 2022: {YT Links will be available soon}.

 ## Publications